solana-labs/solana/book/src/solana-scripts.md

 Signs the message for the script pubkey that is generated with `key_index`.
 Clients can generate these keys locally and encode them into the instruction vector.
 Only scripts can sign with these keys.
-While a client is expected to encode the key into the instruction vector, the execution of the script will will call `sign_instruction` and set the `KeyedAccounts::is_signer` flag.
+While a client is expected to encode the key into the instruction vector, the execution of the scrip will call `sign_instruction` and set the `KeyedAccounts::is_signer` flag.

+## Script Instruction Execution Methods

+Scripts cannot directly mutate state like programs, but they can execute any program instructions.

 * `fn process_instruction(ix: Instruction) -> Result<(), InstructionError>`

 This method is available to scripts to execute an instruction in the runtime.

-## Scirpt Initialization
+## Script Initialization

 * `LoaderInstruction::FinalizeScript`

 `LoaderInstruction::FinalizeScript` designates that the loaded executable bytecode is a script, and creates a new instance of the script.
-The difference between scripts and programs is that script execution yields to external program instructions, and scripts have the capability to sign.  `FinalizeScript` may be called more than once on the same loaded bytecode to create unique instances of scripts each with their own signing keys.
+The difference between scripts and programs is that script execution yields to external program instructions, and scripts have the capability to sign.
+Scripts also cannot modify any account data directly.

+`FinalizeScript` may be called more than once on the same loaded bytecode to create unique instances of scripts each with their own script wallet.

 ## Script Instruction Vector